A deed is a legal document that transfers property ownership from one party to another.

 What are the most common types of deeds?

-This list of deeds explains the specifics of each individual deed type and when to use them:
+This list of deeds explains the specifics of each deed type and when to use them:

 1. Quitclaim Deed

-A quitclaim deed is used to transfer property between familiar parties, such as family members or even divorced spouses.
-That’s because unlike other types of deeds, a quitclaim deed offers little legal protection to the grantee (the recipient of the transfer).
+A quitclaim deed transfers property between familiar parties, such as family members or divorced spouses.
+That’s because, unlike other deeds, a quitclaim deed offers little legal protection to the grantee (the transfer recipient).

-For example, if the grantor turns out not to legally own the property outlined in the deed, the grantee can’t take legal action.
+For example, the grantee can’t take legal action if the grantor does not legally own the property outlined in the deed.

 In addition, there are no legal protections against liens or other encumbrances that might exist on the property.
-Quitclaim deeds involve a high degree of trust as a result, and are preferred by people who know each other well.
+Quitclaim deeds involve a high degree of trust and are preferred by people who know each other well.

 This type of deed is also appropriate if the grantor is unsure of the title’s status and whether or not it has defects.